dispatchrabbi/trackbear-help/settings/account.md

 1. Enter your current password and your new password.
 1. Click **Reset password**.

+You will be sent an email confirming that your password was changed.

 ## Deleting your account

 To delete your account: